 In February 1940, Wavell also assumed responsibility for East Africa, Greece and the Balkans.
 His title changed to Commander-in-Chief Middle East.

 Italy entered the war in June 1940, greatly outnumbering British forces in North and East Africa.
-Wavell withdrew his men into Egypt, before luring the Italians into over-extending and counter-attacking them first in Libya in 1940, and then in Eritrea and Ethiopia in 1941.
+Wavell withdrew his men into Egypt, luring the Italians into over-extending before counter-attacking them first in Libya in 1940, and then in Eritrea and Ethiopia in 1941.

 He had proved himself a fine strategist with foresight, appreciation of enemy weaknesses and an understanding that logistics were key to success in the desert.